Tripperist/tripperist.github.io/_posts/2024-08-01-tripperist-released.md

 ---

-Don't let perfect be the enemy of good....
+Don't let perfect be the enemy of good.

 We're thrilled to announce the launch of Tripperist, a new app designed to enhance your road trip experience.
 While we're still in the early stages of development, we're excited to share our initial version, *Tripperist - Mile 0 Release (1.0.1)*, with a select group of testers on Google Play.